To discuss a specific matter or

 The survey typically involves 4 or 5 days of on-site field work reviewing the current design, inspecting facilities and equipment, reviewing policies and procedures, examining certain logs and other data, and talking with key personnel about issues of interest.
 The field work is then followed with a letter report summarizing our findings, conclusions and recommendations, if any.

-The Security Survey is a great way to get started in assessing system security and integrity.
+The Security Survey is a great way to get started in assessing system security and integrity and compliance with the NIST 800-171 security controls imposed by DFARS 52.204-7012.
 While it is not as robust as a full-scale security audit or other more penetrating analyses, it provides an expert analysis in a short period of time in order to either confirm or assuage management's concerns and obtain a more reasoned solution to those concerns, if they actually exist.

-The survery could also be tailored at management's request to focus on specific areas of interest such as adequacy of incident response procedures, internal audit and review processes, adequacy of security layers, as well as assessment of the organization's preparedness under the new DoD contract clause, 52.204-7012, Safeguarding Covered Defense Information.
+The survery could also be tailored at management's request to focus on specific areas of interest such as adequacy of incident response procedures, internal audit and review processes, adequacy of security layers, in addition to the organization's preparedness under the new DoD contract clause, 52.204-7012, Safeguarding Controlled Unclassified Information (CUI) and the NIST 800-171 control standards..